COVID-19 SAFETY PROTOCOLS

 Monitoring, Testing & Vaccinations

-Here is a link to our NEW!
-DAILY COVID-19 SYMPTOM TRACKER
+Here is a link to our DAILY COVID-19 SYMPTOM TRACKER

-While almost 100% of our tribe leaders have chosen to get fully vaccinated, we will NEVER require mandatory testing or vaccinations to be a part of the Paths & Pages community
+While most of our community has chosen to get fully vaccinated, we will NEVER require mandatory testing or vaccinations

 Official CDC Guidelines: “Persons who have a fever of 100.4 degrees or above (or other signs of illness) should not be admitted.
 Encourage parents to be on the alert for signs of illness in their children and to keep them home when they are sick.
 If feasible, implement enhanced screening for children and employees who have recently been present in areas of high transmission, including temperature checks and symptom monitoring.
 Encourage anyone who is sick to stay home”.